braze-inc/braze-docs/_docs/_user_guide/engagement_tools/testing/multivariant_testing.md

 When sending in users’ local time or with Intelligent Timing, the winning variant must be sent at least 24 hours after the A/B test to ensure delivery to all users in the winning variant group.
 {% endalert %}

-In the dropdown below the date, you can also choose whether or not to send the best performing variant even if it does not win by a statistically significant margin.
+In the dropdown found after the date, you can also choose whether or not to send the best performing variant even if it does not win by a statistically significant margin.

 #### (Optional) Designate a conversion event